reallyasi9/ZipStreams.jl/README.md

 * ~~Mock read-only and write-only streams for testing~~
 * ~~Add all-at-once file writing~~
 * ~~Make the user responsible for closing files if `open() do x ... end` syntax is not used.~~
+* (2.0) Add ability to read files using Data Descriptors